That being said, pinpointing the source of your pain could really help your ability to treat it correctly.

 - Pain While Sitting.
 A lot of general back pain can be relieved by sitting or laying down.
 When you’re dealing with sciatic pain, it could actually get worse when you sit.

 - Weakness and Numbness.
-As we mentioned earlier, pain isn’t the only symptom of Sciatica.
+As we mentioned earlier, pain isn’t the only symptom of sciatica.
 If you have sudden weakness or numbness in your leg, it could be related to your sciatic nerve.

 If you have any of the above conditions or symptoms, it could be time to look into the best mattress for lower back pain or implement some new stretches into your morning routine.
 The good news is that the pain is not likely to be permanent.
 Especially if you start treating it early.

+Stretching is a simple lower back pain treatment you can do in the comfort of your own home.
 Some stretches are great at working out the muscles that surround your sciatic nerve.
 You may get some immediate pain relief by targeting areas like your glutes and lower back.
 One easy stretch is to lay on your back and pull one knee at a time up to your chest, then hold for 30 seconds.

 For a glute-targeting stretch, lay on your back and bend your left leg.
 Put your right ankle over your left thigh.
 Pull your left thigh toward your chest, leaving your behind on the ground.
 Then repeat the stretch with your right leg bent.

 You’re in pain.
 The last thing you want to do is exercise, right?
-Yet, this counter-intuitive advice actually works.
-One study found that people with Sciatica who practiced yoga for four months saw their pain reduced by an average of 64%.
+Yet, this counterintuitive advice actually works.
+One study found that people with sciatica who practiced yoga for four months saw their pain reduced by an average of 64%.
 Other low-impact exercises that stretch and strengthen your muscles include walking, Pilates, and water aerobics.

 Reducing the amount of inflammation in your body may also help your sciatic woes.
-Over the counter drugs like Ibuprofen reduce inflammation, but you probably don’t want to throw those back like tic-tacs.
+Over-the-counter drugs like Ibuprofen reduce inflammation, but you probably don’t want to throw those back like tic-tacs.
 Eating right is a better way to naturally get rid of unwanted inflammation.
 Over time, a diet filled with fruits and vegetables, whole grains, and lots of water could make a difference.